Part I: Foundations

 • Default Mode Network (Raichle et al., 2001): Brain regions active during self-referential thought.
 The neural substrate of high self-model salience states.

-• Rubber hand illusion (Botvinick \& Cohen, 1998): Self-model boundaries are malleable, updated by sensory evidence.
+• Rubber hand illusion (Botvinick and Cohen, 1998): Self-model boundaries are malleable, updated by sensory evidence.
 The self is a model, not a given.

 The Self-Effect Regime

-As a controller becomes more capable, it increasingly shapes its own environment.
-The observations it receives are increasingly consequences of its own actions.
+As a controller becomes more capable, it increasingly shapes its own future input.
+The observations it receives are increasingly consequences of its own past actions—routed back to it through some medium that preserves the trace of what it did.

-The self-effect ratio quantifies this shift.
+The self-effect ratio quantifies this loop-closure.
 For a system with policy π\policy in environment E\mathcal{E}:

 ρt=I(a1:t;ot+1x0)H(ot+1x0)\rho_t = \frac{\MI(\mathbf{a}_{1:t}; \mathbf{o}_{t+1} | \mathbf{x}_0)}{\entropy(\mathbf{o}_{t+1} | \mathbf{x}_0)}